The Patagonian weasel (Lyncodon patagonicus) is classified as a small mustelid and is the only member of the genus Lyncodon.

 Diet

-Information regarding the food diet of the Patagonian weasel is very little, but the fact that this species has well-formed carnassials and reduced molars indicates that it is carnivorous.
+Information regarding the food diet of the Patagonian weasel is very limited, but the fact that this species has well-formed carnassials and reduced molars indicates that it is carnivorous.

-There is little to no information regarding the habitat of the Patagonian weasel, but the little information gotten from this species indicates that they are found in Pampas habitats that have light-coloured substrates excluding deserts.
+There is little to no information regarding the habitat of the Patagonian weasel.
+Still, little information from this species indicates that they are found in Pampa’s habitats with light-colored substrates, excluding deserts.